Your Transfer Credit Evaluation:

 If you wish to verify receipt of a new transcript which does not show up yet on your online evaluation or to correct a transcription error, please contact

-Student Services directly to inform them.
+Records and Registration Services directly to inform them.

 If you want to appeal the departmental evaluator's decision on one of your courses, and would like to